 2. Initializing your project and first application

-In this first tutorial, you'll get started with a new Unreal application for HoloLens 2.
-This is going to include adding the HoloLens plugin, creating and lighting a level, and populating it with a game board and chess piece.
-You'll be using pre-made assets for the 3D chess piece and object materials, so don't worry about modeling anything from scratch.
-By the end of this tutorial you'll have a blank canvas that's ready for mixed reality.
+In the first tutorial, you'll start out with a new Unreal project and enable the HoloLens plugin, create and light a level, and add chess pieces.
+You'll be using our pre-made assets for all 3D objects and materials, so don't worry about modeling anything yourself.
+By the end of this tutorial, you'll have a blank canvas that's ready for mixed reality.

 - Configuring an Unreal project for HoloLens development